inside.ewu.edu

 Pre-requisites: admission to the graduate program in school psychology.

-This course is the first in the series of Professional School Psychology and focuses on the history and principles of school psychology, the professional role of the school psychologist and current trends in education.
-The course includes various pre-practicum observations in applied settings.
+First course in the series of Professional School Psychology and focuses on the history and principles of school psychology, the professional role of the school psychologist, and current trends in education.
+Includes various pre-practicum observations in applied settings.

 PSYC 511.
 PROFESSIONAL SCHOOL PSYCHOLOGY LAW.
 4 Credits.